NJonasFigge/dock/README.md

 This repo contains the source code for the "Dock", my personal docker compose setup for various services I use.
 It's name is derived from the nautical theme of my projects.

-## Services

-- **reverse-proxy**: A reverse proxy using Nginx to manage and route traffic to various services.
-- **papsite-live**: The current live Papierschiff website.
-- **papsite-stage**: A staging version of the Papierschiff website for testing changes before going live.
-- **papsite-devtest**: A development and testing version of the Papierschiff website.
-- **fileserver**: A WebDAV server for access to the family files.
-- **ai-server**: A service for hosting LLMs (Large Language Models).
-- **zettelbot**: A Telegram bot for making lists and notes.
-- **schaluppenbot**: A Telegram bot for tracking tasks and to-dos inside the folder "Schaluppe".
-- **alpacabot**: A Telegram bot for interacting with the Alpaca API.
-- **eheboostbot**: A Telegram bot providing tips in relationships.

 ## Setup Instructions

 The following steps outline how to set up and run the services in this repository on a fresh Linux system.

 ### 1. Prerequisites